splunk-soar-connectors/rsasecureidam/manual_readme_content.md

 [comment]: # ""

 **NOTE:** **super\_admin\_user** and **super\_admin\_password** asset configuration parameters are optional for test\_connectivity action, but required for all the other app actions.

+## Port Information

+The app uses port 22 for communicating with the RSA SecureID Authentication Manager server.